bsztanyik/ai-management-course-2025/readme.md

 - **LLMOps**: Operational practices for running LLM-based systems in production (observability, evaluation, prompt/model versioning, incident response, cost controls, and change management).

+- **MCP (Model Context Protocol)**: An emerging open standard that helps AI agents connect to data and tools (like reading files or querying databases) in a standardized way.

 - **MoE (Mixture of Experts)**: A model architecture where multiple specialized sub-networks ("experts") exist and a gating mechanism selects which experts to use.
 Can reduce inference cost/latency, may add complexity and variability.

+- **NIS2 (Network and Information Security Directive 2)**: A major EU cybersecurity directive (alongside GDPR) requiring "essential" and "important" entities to implement rigorous security and incident reporting.

 - **Open-source vs open-weight**:
   - **Open-source**: Inference code, training pipeline and training data is available under an OSI-approved license.